NicholasSutin/stock-prices/README.md

 - Massive (polygon.io) for the ticker/symbol image
 ---
 - This is meant for eventual deployment on cloudflare, with opennext (nextjs) as the framework
-- Priority is ensuring every visitor doesn't call finnhub directly
+- Priority is ensuring every visitor doesn't call finnhub or polygon directly
     - visitors should still get relatively recent data across 10 tickers (used in this example)
 - optimized to be as low-cost as possible (free cloudflare services, free, though limited API usage)
 ---